rsyncd.conf(5) — Linux manual page

 refuse options = delete-* !delete-during

-Negated matching can also turn your list of refused
+Negated matching can also turn your list of refused options

-specify one or more negated matches to accept.
-For
+more negated matches to accept.
+For example:

 refuse options = * !a !v !compress*